jstemerdink/EPi.Libraries.Commerce.ExchangeRates/EPi.Libraries.Commerce.ExchangeRates.Fixer/readme.txt

-﻿The following keys have been added to you appSettings:
+﻿The following keys need to be  added to your appsettings.json:
 - "exchangerates.fixer.accesskey"
 - "exchangerates.fixer.apiurl"

-Don't forget to add your access key from fixer.io